fL0P1337/flo0p_discord_bot/README.md

 ### Remove Background from Images

-* `!rembg` - Remove background from any photo using AI-powered models
+* `!removebg` - Remove the background from any photo using AI-powered models.

 ### Generate Images from Text

-* `/sdxl [your_prompt]` - Stable Diffusion XL can draw anything from your text prompt
+* `/stabblediffusion [your_prompt]` - Generate images from text using the Stable Diffusion 3 model by Stability.ai.
 * `!vision [your_prompt]` - Classify an image using text prompt, it can describe, read, and more

 **Text Generation Models**